photoprism/photoprism-docs/docs/getting-started/docker.md

     This may be necessary after major upgrades and after migrations of the database schema, especially if search results are missing or incorrect.
 Note You can also start a [rescan from the user interface](../user-guide/library/originals.md) by navigating to *Library* > *Index*, checking "Full Rescan" and then clicking "Start".

-*[home directory]: \user\username on Windows, /Users/username on macOS, and /root or /home/username on Linux *[host]: Computer, Cloud Server, or VM that runs Docker *[HEIF]: High Efficiency Image File Format
+*[home directory]: \user\username on Windows, /Users/username on macOS, and /root or /home/username on Linux *[host]: Computer, Cloud Server, or VM that runs PhotoPrism *[HEIF]: High Efficiency Image File Format
 *[RAW]: image format that contains unprocessed sensor data *[UI]: User Interface